 HOW WE DETERMINE COMPANY HEADQUARTERS

 To find out the headquarters, we check the company website, and if no information is available, then we check the company’s Linkedin page.
-If there's no information on LinkedIn, too, but the management team is based in one location, that’s the headquarters.
-If the management team is based in different locations, we will use the CEO’s location as the decider.
-If the CEO’s location is not available, we will use the location of the next most senior member of the management team.
+If there's no information on LinkedIn, too, but the management team is based in one location, that’s what we consider as the headquarters.
+If the management team is based in different locations, we use the CEO’s location as the decider.
+If the CEO’s location is not available, we use the location of the next most senior member of the management team.
 If no other sources are available, we check media reports to see if there’s mention of the company’s headquarters.

 Digest Africa Research is a work-in-progress.
 We aim to improve our methodology and processes to better serve you.
 Therefore, if you have any questions or queries, don’t hesitate to reach out.
 You can email [email protected]